David Ross (baseball): Post-playing career

 The Cubs named Ross a special assistant after his retirement.
 ESPN hired Ross as a baseball color analyst in January 2017.

 Managerial career

 On October 24, 2019, the Cubs hired Ross as their manager to replace Joe Maddon, signing him to a three-year contract.
 Ross began his managerial career on July 24, 2020, with a 3–0 win at home against the Milwaukee Brewers.

 On March 11, 2022, the Cubs announced they agreed to a contract extension with Ross through the 2024 season.
-The deal includes a club option for the 2025 season as well.
+The deal included a club option for the 2025 season as well.

+Ross was dismissed on November 6, 2023, and Craig Counsell was hired to be the Cubs’ next manager.

 Managerial record

 Dancing with the Stars

 On March 1, 2017, Ross was revealed as one of the contestants on season 24 of Dancing with the Stars and was paired with professional dancer Lindsay Arnold.
 Ross is the first professional baseball player ever to compete on the show.
 Despite only having the sixth-highest scoring average, Ross and Arnold outlasted higher-scoring couples and ended up placing runner-up to winner Rashad Jennings and partner Emma Slater.